-All submissions will be made online via their respective web forms: spring quarter, summer quarter, fall quarter, winter quarter.
+All submissions will be made online via their respective web forms: Winter Quarter.
 Do not email submissions.
 Submissions must be in PDF format.
 LaTeX users can use the "pdflatex" command to convert a LaTeX document into PDF format.
 Please make sure your submission can be opened using Adobe Reader.
 Please also make sure your submission, and all embedded figures, are intelligible when printed in grayscale.

 If they wish, authors may include in an appendix any reviews received for a previous submission of the paper (to any conference) and a response to those reviews.
 However, authors are not required to submit previous reviews, and reviewers will not be required to take them into account.
 (Exception: Note that for resubmissions of Major Revisions, authors must submit an appendix that includes a list of changes to the paper and a statement of how the changes address the review comments.)